usarscotus/legal-directory/frap/rule_27.md

 (i) Any affidavit or other paper necessary to support a motion must be served and filed with the motion.

-(ii) An affidavit must contain only factual information, not legal argument.
+&nbsp;&nbsp;(ii) An affidavit must contain only factual information, not legal argument.

-(iii) A motion seeking substantive relief must include a copy of the trial court's opinion or agency's decision as a separate exhibit.
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) A motion seeking substantive relief must include a copy of the trial court's opinion or agency's decision as a separate exhibit.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Documents Barred or Not Required.